 On Friday 13th April at 7PM Household and Artangel, in collaboration with Belfast Film Festival, presented The Arbor as a series of synchronised screenings in community and domestic spaces across Belfast, inviting audiences to view a film that deals with difficult themes in an intimate setting.To coincide with our public programme, Belfast Film Festival programmed parallel series of screenings to accompany The Arbor –Fishtank and Ratcatcher

-Following The Arbor screenings, Household will release a series of interviews with artists, theatre makers, photographers and facilitators that further explore the representation of people and place in the context of Belfast.
+Following The Arbor screenings, Household has released a series of interviews with artists, theatre makers, photographers and facilitators that further explore the representation of people and place in the context of Belfast.
+Click here for more information.

 The Arbor is part of The Artangel Collection, an initiative to bring outstanding film and video works, commissioned and produced by Artangel, to galleries and museums across the UK.
 The Artangel Collection has been developed in partnership with Tate, is generously supported by the Esmée Fairbairn Foundation and The Foyle Foundation and uses public funding from Arts Council England.